- General Instructions

 You may list the current year/period and any tax years or periods that have already ended as of the date you sign the power of attorney.
 You may also list future tax years or periods.
 However, the IRS will not record on the CAF system future tax years or periods listed that exceed 3 years from December 31 of the year that the IRS receives the power of attorney.
 You must enter the description of the matter, the tax form number, and the future year(s) or period(s).
 If the matter relates to estate tax, enter the date of the decedent's death instead of the year or period.
 If the matter relates to an employee plan, include the plan number in the description of the matter.

-If the matter is not a tax matter, or if the tax form number or years or periods do not apply to the matter (for example, representation for a penalty or filing a ruling request or a determination letter, or Application for Award for Original Information under section 7623, Closing Agreement on Final Determination Covering Specific Classification Settlement Program (CSP), Form 8952, Application for Voluntary Classification Settlement Program (VCSP), or FOIA), specifically describe the matter to which the power of attorney pertains (including, if applicable, the name of the employee benefit plan) and enter "Not Applicable" in the appropriate column(s).
+If the matter is not a tax matter, or if the tax form number or years or periods do not apply to the matter (for example, representation for a penalty; filing a request for a ruling or determination letter; Application for Award for Original Information under section 7623; Closing Agreement on Final Determination Covering Specific Classification Settlement Program (CSP); Form 8952, Application for Voluntary Classification Settlement Program (VCSP); Report of Foreign Bank and Financial Accounts (FBAR); or Freedom of Information Act (FOIA)), specifically describe the matter to which the power of attorney pertains (including, if applicable, the name of the employee benefit plan) and enter "Not Applicable" in the appropriate column(s).

 For powers of attorney related to the centralized partnership audit regime, enter “Centralized Partnership Audit Regime” in the "Description of Matter" column on line 3, then enter the form (Form 1065) and tax year in the appropriate column(s).